I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/vpci/ni-vpci-ioctl_vpci_invalidate_block.md

 Otherwise, Status to the appropriate error condition as a NTSTATUS code.

-For more information, see [NTSTATUS Values](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/ntstatus-values).
+For more information, see [XREF-LINK:NTSTATUS Values].

 ## Remarks
 <h3><a id="preparing_an_i_o_request_packet_structure"></a><a id="PREPARING_AN_I_O_REQUEST_PACKET_STRUCTURE"></a>Preparing an I/O Request Packet Structure</h3>